k3s-io/docs/docs/networking/networking.md

 To migrate from an older Traefik v1 instance please refer to the [Traefik documentation](https://doc.traefik.io/traefik/migration/v1-to-v2/) and [migration tool](https://github.com/traefik/traefik-migration-tool).

+## Network Policy Controller

+K3s includes an embedded network policy controller.
+The underlying implementation is [kube-router's](https://github.com/cloudnativelabs/kube-router) netpol controller library (no other kube-router functionality is present) and can be found [here](https://github.com/k3s-io/k3s/tree/master/pkg/agent/netpol).

+To disable it, start each server with the `--disable-network-policy` flag.

 ## Service Load Balancer

 Any service load balancer (LB) can be used in your K3s cluster.
 By default, K3s provides a load balancer known as [ServiceLB](https://github.com/k3s-io/klipper-lb) (formerly Klipper Load Balancer) that uses available host ports.